rkt/rkt/Documentation/commands.md

 [...]
 ```

-Additionaly, logs can be programmatically accessed via the [sd-journal API][sd-journal].
+Additionally, logs can be programmatically accessed via the [sd-journal API][sd-journal].

 Currently there are two known main issues with logging in rkt:
 * In some rare situations when an application inside the pod is writing to `/dev/stdout` and `/dev/stderr` (i.e. nginx) there is no way to obtain logs.